How Do Soil Microbes Respond to Chickpea Replacing a Bare Fallow Period in Southeastern Row Crop Agroecosystems?

 Experimental design

-Chickpea, rye, clover, and corn aboveground biomass will be sampled at termination/harvest using two random 0.5 m quadrats in each plot.
-Samples will be dried at 65˚C and ground to determine nutrient concentration by digestion followed by quantification using ICP.
-Total C and N will be determined by combustion.
-Chickpea and corn yields will also be determined at harvest.
-Soil samples will be collected three times per year (six times total): before chickpea and cover crop planting, at termination, and after corn harvest, to measure changes in soil microbial indicators through the rotation system.
+Chickpea, rye, clover, and corn aboveground biomass were sampled at termination/harvest using two random 0.5 m quadrats in each plot.
+Samples were dried at 65 ̊C and ground to determine nutrient concentration by digestion, followed by quantification using ICP-OES.
+Total C and N were determined by combustion.
+Chickpea and corn yields were also determined at harvest.

-Ten cores per plot will be collected from the top 20 cm of soil, and samples will be split before processing: samples for gene expression and enzyme activity will be kept at -80˚C until processing whereas samples for soil C mineralization will be air-dried and sieved before processing.
+Soil samples were collected three times in 2022-23 and two times in 2023-24 per year (five times total): before chickpea and cover crop planting in 2022, at winter crop termination, and after corn harvest, to measure changes in soil microbial indicators through the rotation system.
+Ten cores per plot were collected from the top 20 cm of soil, and samples were split before processing: samples for gene expression were kept at -80 ̊C until processing, whereas samples for soil C mineralization and enzyme activity were air-dried and sieved before processing.

 Short-term C mineralization